AndyCYao/personal_webpage/content/courses/cmpt318.md

 Note, the input features have to be *independent* for this work, hence the name naive.

+#### Nearest Neighbours

+What k nearest training points are we closest to.

+smaller neighbours result in overfitting the data, and larger neighbours underfit reality.

+#### Support Vector Machines

+Generate the best line that has the largest margin with no points inside.
+This line divides the classifiers.

+Large margin with many smaller bad points, or smaller margins with few bad points.

+#### Neural Net
+The hottest thing in machine learning,
+It works with idea of Perceptron

+- Take an input
+- weight them
+- have an activation function to normalze the result
+- also learn the weights from training data.

+we add extra layers of computation to do more complex decisions using back propagation techniques.

+The models need initial weights assigned, then use training data to improve them until the NN converge to good values.

+#### Principal Component Analysis (PCA)

+We do PCA to reduce number of dimensions.
+It does so by finding the vector along the which data has the maximum variance, and continously collapse the data long the vector until out of dimensions.

+### Checking classifier accuracy
+__Precision__
+    how many selected were correct.
+__Recall__
+    how many correct were found.
 #### Preprocessing

 SKLearn MinMax - organize data from 0 to 1, use when distribution is not gaussian or SD is very small